w3c/wai-tutorials/source/carousels/functionality.html.erb.md

 ## Displaying carousel items

 Carousel items that are visually hidden should also be hidden from assistive technology, to avoid a mismatch between what is visually on the screen and what the user is interacting with.
 All carousel items that are not displayed visually are hidden by using the CSS `display: none` declaration.
-Refer to [content hiding techniques](/fundamentals/hiding.html) for more background.

 ### Scripted styling
 {:.ex}